guigrpa/giu/ROADMAP.md

 # Roadmap

+- [ ] *Bug* ListPicker incorrect vertical alignment of items and shortcuts (it *is* correct in the main doc page)
+- [ ] Stop scrollers (in ListPickers and DataTables) from scrolling the window! (seems to happen only on Chrome Mac)
-- [ ] DATATABLE/VIRTUALSCROLLER
+- [ ] Safari Mac: DataTables don't scroll smoothly
-  - [ ] Add example to modal:
+- [ ] Firefox: investigate red-bordered fields
-      - [ ] Scrollwheel not working
+- [ ] Safari and Firefox: misaligned (vert.) custom select when label is empty
-      - [ ] Keys not working
+- [ ] Check DataTable behaviour on iOS, especially dragging
-  - [ ] Only scrollIntoView() fully when we have the focus
+- [ ] Cut v0.8.0

-Check behaviour when data loads after a certain interval

 - [ ] Use SVG icons: https://css-tricks.com/icon-fonts-vs-svg/

-- [ ] LANGUAGE SUPPORT FOR SELECTS:
-  - [ ] Native
+- [ ] Combo input (free-text, typeahead, list)
-  - [ ] Custom (probably DropDownMenu should also pass down lang property if it exists...)

 Long-standing:
 - [ ] ListPicker: if not focused, it should not scrollintoview!
 But don't use fFocused (draws a border).
 Add a new `fParentFocused` and use it for this purpose.
 Dropdownmenus should stop scrolling also if keyboard shortcuts are used